-Looking for work experience, internships or clinical placements?
+Looking for work experience, internships, or clinical placements?
 We are sorry but our department does not offer these placements.
 Although there is an overlap between volunteering and work experience, all our roles tend to be ongoing and longer term.
-They are also focused on improving our patient exerpeince.
-If you are aged 16-18 and wanting work experience please contact our Learning and Development Team.
+They are also focused on improving our patient experience.

 The process to becoming a volunteer at UCLH